Piloting a new, 100% transparent direct-to-consumer brand

-DSM-Niaga was successfully able to bring their revolutionary product to market with a new, transparent consumer-facing brand.
+DSM-Niaga was able to bring their revolutionary product to market with a new, transparent consumer-facing brand.

-DSM-Niaga is one of the world’s leading carpet manufacturers and innovators.
-They want to challenge an industry that is often closed-off about its processes and the impact of its materials.
-After learning about Provenance at the Ellen MacArthur Foundation, they have worked with us over the past year to now launch a new consumer brand – Canary.
-This new brand is differentiating through its openness and the trustworthy proof behind its claims – contributing towards a more circular economy.
+DSM-Niaga is one of the world’s leading circularity innovators.
+They are on a mission to design out waste by redesigning our everyday products from scratch.
+It managed to produce a fully recyclable carpet made of 100% recycled PET, that consists of healthy materials only and is fully recyclable, again and again.
+After learning about Provenance at the Ellen MacArthur Foundation, they have worked with us to launch an experimental consumer brand – Canary.
+The brand is differentiated through its openness and the trustworthy proof behind its claims – contributing towards a more circular economy.

 Launching a brand that matches the openness and honesty of the product itself